English Cocker Spaniel Temperament: Merry, loyal, and even loved by the Royal Family

 The British Kennel Club recognises 27 breed standard colours, such as liver, golden, orange & white, red, black, chocolate and chocolate & tan.

 The below table shows the number of Cocker Spaniels registered with the UK Kennel Club.
 The Cocker is indeed a very popular breed.
-In Q2 2022, 6,928 English Cockers have been registered with the UK Kennel Club.
+In Q2 2022, 6,928 English Cockers were registered with the UK Kennel Club.
+The full year of 2022 saw 29,491 registrations, which is a 25% decrease.
+The Cocker Spaniel usually scores in the top 5 of popular dog breeds.
+And if trained and educated correctly, for a good reason!

 What is it like to live with a Cocker Spaniel?